durbanlegend/thag_rs/demo/README.md

  in answer to a question asked on the Rust users forum.
 The discussion and Playground link are to be found here: https://users.rust-lang.org/t/writing-proc-macros-with-syn-is-there-a-way-to-visit-parts-of-the-ast-that-match-a-given-format/54733/4
  (This content is dual-licensed under the MIT and Apache 2.0 licenses according to the Rust forum terms of service.)
+ I've embellished it to show how it can be formatted with `prettyplease` if parsed as a `syn::File`.

 **Purpose:** Demo programmatically modifying Rust source code using `syn` and `quote`.